 Table of contentsToggle table of contents ↑ ↓

 Understanding Xanax (Alprazolam)

 Xanax affects the brain's central nervous system (CNS) by helping the brain produce more GABA, a natural brain chemical that helps to deactivate the nervous system and reduce stress and anxiety.
-Xanax is often prescribed to help people struggling with high anxiety or a panic disorder and results in an immediate calm and relaxed feeling.
+Xanax is often prescribed to help people struggling with anxiety disorders or panic disorders and results in an immediate calm and relaxed feeling.
 As it is a CNS depressant, it can cause a lack of coordination, slurred speech, and drowsiness.
-[1, 2]

 Even those who are prescribed Xanax can become addicted to the medication when taking it long-term, even when taking it as prescribed.
 Once addicted, it is dangerous to withdraw from Xanax without medically supervised detox, as many people experience serious and even fatal withdrawals, including seizures.

 Common street names for Xanax include Xannies (zan-knees), Handlebars, Bars, Blue footballs, Benzos, French fries, sticks, and ladders.

 Alprazolam or Xanax pills are dispensed in 0.25 mg, 0.5 mg, 1 mg and 2 mg strengths.
 The pills come in different shapes and colors depending on strength.
 The 2 mg tablets are white, green, or yellow in color and rectangular in shape, often called a "Xanax bar".